telerik/ajax-docs/api/server/Telerik.Web.UI/DrawerClientEvents.md

 ###  OnLoad `String`

-Fired when the multicolumncombobox control is loaded on the page.
+Fired when the control is loaded on the page.

 ###  OnShow `String`